palindrom615/sdkman/README.md

 ### powershell

-for using only on powershell,
+For using only on powershell,

 ```powershell
 Add-Content $Profile "Invoke-Expression (sdk export posh)"